Asymmetries of Service: Interdependence and Synchronicity: Discussion and Conclusion

-Relative to prior stochastic models, we believe that the two most salient differences of our approach are that we have distinguished the roles of the customer and agent from one another and that we have distilled the service interaction into a series of endogenously-driven contributions from these two sides.
-The former contrasts our approach with the processor sharing service discipline, as the slowdowns in our service model are asymmetric, and thus they are not like the symmetric slowdowns that match well to processor sharing's origins in computational contexts.
-Hence, we believe our model and results work well in conjunction with the literature on macroscopic stochastic models of concurrent service systems \citepm[e.g.,][]{luo2013staffing,tezcan2014routing}.
-In particular, our insights augment and enlighten the ways in which those macroscopic models generalize processor sharing to be limited and system-state-dependent, as we provide agent-specific conditions that validate the presumed structures.
-Turning to the micro-level perspective and modeling approach built on the self-exciting cluster, let us note that this framework may also hold value in neighboring arenas, such as shared decision making in healthcare \citepm[e.g.,][]{tuncalp2023should}.
-Furthermore, although we have aimed to maintain generality in the model where possible, let us add that it may be possible to produce more precise results using the same techniques; for example, assuming a more specific structure for $h(\cdot)$ may be able to yield some of the more complex shapes of performance seen in the literature, such as the N-shape observed by \citet{berry2016past}.
+\textbf{Implications for service operations stochastic modeling:} Relative to prior stochastic models, we believe that the two most salient differences of our approach are that we have distinguished the roles of the customer and agent from one another and that we have distilled the service interaction into a series of endogenously-driven contributions from these two sides.
+The former contrasts our approach with the processor sharing service discipline, as the slowdowns in our service model are asymmetric, and thus they are not like the symmetric slowdowns that match well to processor sharing's origins in computation contexts, yielding what we have deemed a \emph{service-computation contrast}.
+Hence, we believe our micro-level model and results work well in conjunction with the literature on macroscopic stochastic models of concurrent service systems.
+In particular, our insights augment and enlighten the ways in which those macroscopic models generalize processor sharing to be limited and state-dependent, as we provide agent-specific conditions that validate the presumed structures.
+Turning to the micro-level perspective and modeling approach built on the self-exciting cluster, let us note that this framework may also hold value in neighboring arenas, such as shared decision making in healthcare \citep[e.g.,][]{tuncalp2023should}.
+Nevertheless, we believe that one of the foremost conclusions from our results is the ability of this interaction framework as a model \emph{for services}.

+To that end, in the broader context of service modeling, one of this work's more conceptual contributions is that we have shown that the model from \citet{daw2021co} can be used to obtain theoretical insights about service interactions at a micro-level, particularly so in ways that have eluded or otherwise required specific assumptions from the prevailing macro- or system-level approaches to modeling services.
+Furthermore, we have also provided a methodological framework to analyze these general Hawkes cluster models of the service interactions, which \citet{daw2021co} posed as an important open area.
+Rather than simply closing one problem, we view this paper as both showing how questions in this area can be addressed and providing a potential blueprint for future service interaction pursuits.